Testing Shift Control Solenoid Valves A and B (1996-2000 1.6L Honda Civic)

 The shift solenoid assembly, which consists of shift solenoid A and B, on your 1996-2000 1.6L equipped Honda Civic (DX, EX, and LX) can be tested.

-In this tutorial I'll show the two tests that you can do yourself to see if either one of the two solenoids (that make up the assembly) are bad (or not).
+In this tutorial, I'll show the two tests that you can do yourself to see if either one of the two solenoids (that make up the assembly) are bad (or not).

-In Spanish You can find this tutorial in Spanish here: Cómo Probar Los Solenoides De Cambio A y B (1996-2000 1.6L Honda Civic) (at: autotecnico-online.com).
+ES In Spanish You can find this tutorial in Spanish here: Cómo Probar Los Solenoides De Cambio A y B (1996-2000 1.6L Honda Civic) (at: autotecnico-online.com).

 START HERE: Shift Solenoid Assembly Tests